orris27/computer_science_notes/template/codes/python/readme.md

 40. nn.ModuleList: [When should I use nn.ModuleList and when should I use nn.Sequential?](https://discuss.pytorch.org/t/when-should-i-use-nn-modulelist-and-when-should-i-use-nn-sequential/5463/13):
 + nn.ModuleList acts like a python list, but allows PyTorch to realize that it contains a PyTorch module (including its trainable paramteres), otherwise PyTorch simply treats it as a python list

+41. Count number of operations for nn.Conv2d and nn.Linear: [count_flops](https://github.com/Tushar-N/blockdrop/blob/master/test.py): The idea is to replace nn.Conv2d and nn.Linear with new classes that contain `num_ops`

 ## 3. Numpy
 1. 随机数
     1. 均匀分布: uniform distribution